Simon-Drake/WebScraper-BeautifulSoup-EnglishWords/README.md

 When searching for the url:
 - Can start with an uppercase or lowercase
 - When multiple words separare by underscore "_"
+    - For the definition but not related forms or translation
 - For possession: apostrophes work.